-41.2 Restrictions on the Placement of Fieldsmen
+41.2 Restrictions on the placement of fielders

-- 41.2.1 At the instant of delivery, there may not be more than 5 fieldsmen on the leg side. - 41.2.2 In addition to the restriction contained in clause 41.2.1 above, further fielding restrictions shall apply to certain overs in each innings.
-The nature of such fielding restrictions and the overs during which they shall apply (hereinafter referred to as the Fielding Restriction Overs) are set out in the following paragraphs.
+- 41.2.1 At the instant of delivery, there may not be more than 5 fielders on the leg side. - 41.2.2 In addition to the restriction contained in clause 41.2.1 above, further fielding restrictions shall apply to certain overs in each innings.
+The nature of such fielding restrictions and the overs during which they shall apply (hereinafter referred to as the Powerplay Overs) are set out in the following paragraphs.

-- 41.2.3 The following fielding restrictions shall apply: - a) Two semi-circles shall be drawn on the field of play.
+41.2.3 The following fielding restrictions shall apply:

+a) Two semi-circles shall be drawn on the field of play.
 The semi-circles shall have as their centre the middle stump at either end of the pitch.
-The radius of each of the semi-circles shall be 30 yards (27.43 metres).
-The semi-circles shall be linked by two parallel straight lines drawn on the field (refer attached Appendix 3).
+The radius of each of the semi-circles shall be 25.15 yards (23 metres).
+The semi-circles shall be linked by two parallel straight lines drawn on the field.
+(Refer attached appendix 5).
 The fielding restriction areas should be marked by continuous painted white lines or 'dots' at 5 yard (4.57 metres) intervals, each 'dot' to be covered by a white plastic or rubber (but not metal) disc measuring 7 inches (18 cm) in diameter.